OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/includes/app-service-mobile-add-push-notifications-to-ios-app.md

             }];
         }

-        // Handle any failure tooregister
+        // Handle any failure to register
         - (void)application:(UIApplication *)application didFailToRegisterForRemoteNotificationsWithError:
         (NSError *)error {
-            NSLog(@"Failed tooregister for remote notifications: %@", error);
+            NSLog(@"Failed to register for remote notifications: %@", error);
         }

-        // Use userInfo in hello payload toodisplay an alert.
+        // Use userInfo in the payload to display an alert.
         - (void)application:(UIApplication *)application
               didReceiveRemoteNotification:(NSDictionary *)userInfo {
             NSLog(@"%@", userInfo);